Get started with zonal shift by using the Amazon CLI

-Zonal shift in Amazon Route 53 Application Recovery Controller enables you to temporarily move traffic for your load balancers away from an Availability Zone so your application can continue to operate normally with other Availabilty Zones in an Amazon Web Services Region.
+Zonal shift in Route 53 ARC enables you to temporarily move traffic for supported resources away from an Availability Zone so that your application can continue to operate normally with other Availabilty Zones in an Amazon Web Services Region.
 Zonal shift currently supports Network Load Balancers and Application Load Balancers with cross-zone load balancing turned off.

 Let's look at an example of starting a zonal shift using the Amazon Command Line Interface.
 You can also use the Amazon CLI to update a zonal shift, for example, to set a new expiration.
 All zonal shifts are temporary and must be set initially to expire within three days.
 However, you can update a zonal shift later to set a new expiration.

 For more information about using the Amazon CLI, see the Amazon CLI Command Reference.
-For more information about zonal shift API actions, see Zonal shift actions or the Zonal Shift API Reference Guide for Amazon Route 53 Application Recovery Controller.
+For a list of zonal shift API actions and links to more information, see Zonal shift API operations.

 Start zonal shift